-Due to increased visitation expected for the Memorial Day holiday weekend, visitors to any Lake Powell beaches are advised to take standard precautions for possible water quality issues.
+Due to increased visitation, visitors to any Lake Powell beaches are advised to take standard precautions for possible water quality issues.
 This includes properly disposing of human and pet waste, practicing safe sanitation, washing their hands often and showering after swimming.
 For more information: Lake Powell Recreational Water Advisory

 The NPS conducts thousands of search and rescues servicewide each year, many of which could be avoided with visitors planning and making responsible decisions.
 During the ongoing health crisis, it’s critical that we make wise choices to keep our national park rangers and first responders out of harm’s way.
 Please follow these Recreate Responsibly tips to safely spend time outside:

-Keep it close.
-Follow the state and county orders governing the open status of the area you’re considering visiting.
+Follow the tribal, state and county orders governing the open status of the area you’re considering visiting.
 The National Park Service is working closely with governors and state and local health departments as we increase access and services across the National Park System.

 Glen Canyon National Recreation Area is located in a large area across Arizona and Utah, and shares a border with the Navajo Nation.
 The park fully supports all state, tribal, and county ordinances issued in response to the COVID-19 pandemic: